Welcome to Wildlife in Spain!

 #1 Iberian Lynx

-Female lynxes generally give birth between March and April.
-The average litter size is 3, with rarely more than 2 young surviving weaning.
-Kittens leave the den between 8 and 23 months.
-Very high rates of mortality during dispersal have been detected.
+Female lynxes typically give birth between March and April, with an average litter size of three, though only rarely do more than two survive past weaning.
+Kittens emerge from their dens between 8 and 23 months of age, with high mortality rates during this dispersal phase.

-IUCN’s assessment in 2015 has downgraded the Iberian Lynx to “endangered”, due to the increase in mature individuals from 2002.
-The 2014 census shows 327 individuals in the strongholds of the species in Andalucia, and since the summer of 2014 around 50 lynxes have been introduced in the LIFE Iberlince reintroduction areas: Sierra Morena and Montes de Toledo in Castilla-La Mancha (Spain), the Matachel Valley in Extremadura (Spain), and Guadiana Valley in Portugal.
+Through collaborative efforts involving the Spanish national and regional administrations, various NGOs like WWF, and support from the European Union through projects like Life, this species has been rescued from the brink of extinction.
+In 2015, the IUCN reclassified the Iberian lynx as “endangered” due to the increase in mature individuals since 2002.
+The 2014 census reported 327 individuals in the species’ strongholds in Andalucia.
+Moreover, around 50 lynxes have been reintroduced into areas covered by the LIFE Iberlince project, including Sierra Morena and Montes de Toledo in Castilla-La Mancha (Spain), the Matachel Valley in Extremadura (Spain), and Guadiana Valley in Portugal since the summer of 2014.

 Habitat loss and degradation: Infrastructures like roads, dams, railways and other human activities contribute to the loss and fragmentation of the Iberian lynx distribution area, creating barriers between the different populations.